alielfatih/RatTeil/privacy/privacy.md

 *Security*

-- We don't need to implement security measures to protect your data, because we don't have any data to protect.
+We don't need to implement security measures to protect your data, because we don't have any data to protect.

 *Changes to This Privacy Policy*

-- If we make any changes to this privacy policy (which is unlikely, since we don't collect any data!), we'll post them here.
+If we make any changes to this privacy policy (which is unlikely, since we don't collect any data!), we'll post them here.

 *Effective Date*

-- This privacy policy is effective as of [05/30/2024].
+This privacy policy is effective as of *[05/30/2024]*.

+*YouTube Account Access Permissions*

-RatTeil needs access to your YouTube account to live stream the Holy Quran from your machine.
+RatTeil needs access to your YouTube account to live stream the Holy Quran to your channel.
 By granting access, you allow RatTeil to:

-- Upload videos to your YouTube channel
 - Manage your live streams
 - Access your YouTube account information

 Note that RatTeil only runs on your local machine and does not store or share your YouTube credentials or account information with any third parties.
-We respect your privacy and security.
+We use this access solely to stream the Holy Quran live to your YouTube channel.

+*Facebook Account Access Permissions*

+If you choose to connect your Facebook account to RatTeil, we will request access to certain permissions to provide you with a better experience.
+These permissions include:

+- Manage your Facebook live streams
+- Access your Facebook account information

+We use these permissions solely to stream the Holy Quran live to your Facebook account.

 *Contact Us*

-- If you have any questions about this privacy policy (although we can't imagine what they would be, since we don't collect any data!), please contact us at alixannu01@gmail.com.
+If you have any questions about this privacy policy, please contact us at *[alixannu01@gmail.com]*.

-By using RatTeil, you acknowledge that you have read, understand, and agree to be bound by this privacy policy.
+*By using RatTeil, you acknowledge that you have read, understand, and agree to be bound by this privacy policy.*

 Thanks for using RatTeil!